From our Rector

 To begin with, see what is happening and what God is doing in our Church.
 Learn everything you can about our ministries, our vision, and our project.
 As a result, provide suggestions, ideas, notions and your thoughts about the new Building Campaign by sending an email to firstname.lastname@example.org

 Turn your prayers and faith into action by first making a giving decision that honors God and you.
-Faithfully and joyfully provide your gift to the gifts of our congregation that have been given in the preceding months.
+As a result, faithfully and joyfully provide your gift to the gifts of our congregation that have been given in the preceding months.

 Frequently Asked Questions